 The Heritage Trail begins at the Old State House and stretches to the front of the Statehouse Convention Center on Markham Street.
 In 2013, 11 more markers were added to the trail to commemorate the 50 anniversary of the desegregation of downtown businesses in Little Rock.
 These set of markers lie in front of the Little Rock Regional Chamber of Commerce.

 As a permanent reminder of this Civil Rights moment in Little Rock’s history, new names will be nominated and added each year during a public ceremony, commemorating additional individuals who have worked toward equality for all in Arkansas

-The first ten honorees were the 1961 Little Rock Freedom Riders and sit-in demonstrators from the 1960s during the 50th anniversary of The Freedom Riders.
-We also unveiled a commemorative plaque at the site of the old Trailways Bus Station (Louisiana and Markham), where the Freedom Riders arrived in 1961.
+In addition to the establishment of the Heritage Trail, a commemorative plaque was unveiled at the site of the old Trailways Bus Station (Louisiana and Markham), to mark the location of where the Freedom Riders arrived in 1961.

 Dr. Garman P. Freeman, Dr. Morris A. Jackson, William Starr Mitchell, James H. Penick, Arthur Phillips, Rev. Negail Riley, Bert Strauss, Ozell Sutton, Dr. William H. Townsend, Dr. Evangeline Upshur, and B. Finley Vinson.